kubernetes-sigs/kwok/site/content/en/docs/user/resource-usage-configuration.md

 {{< hint "info" >}}

-This document walks you through how to configure the ResourceUsage feature.
+This document walks you through how to simulate the resource usage of pod(s).

 {{< /hint >}}

 ## What is ResourceUsage?

-The [ResourceUsage API] is a [`kwok` Configuration][configuration] that allows users to define and simulate the resource usage of Pod(s).
+[ResourceUsage] is a [`kwok` Configuration][configuration] that allows users to define and simulate the resource usages of a single pod.

 A ResourceUsage resource has the following fields: